XpiritBV/UnitTesting/tdd_katas/tdd_kata0.md

    ---|---|---
     7 | 8 | 9
 ```
+The game is played with two players.
 Each turn the player places a mark of either `X` or `O` in one of the positions.

 A player has won if they have placed three marks on:
 - the same row,